-Presentations made to the Working Group indicated that life insurers use accelerated underwriting in primarily two ways: 1) Accelerated underwriting is used to triage applicants, where unsuccessful applicants are re-routed to traditional underwriting, and successful ones continue through the accelerated underwriting process; or 2) Accelerated underwriting is used to rate applicants based on risk categories.
+Presentations made to the Working Group indicated that life insurers use accelerated underwriting in primarily, but not exclusively, two ways: 1) to triage applicants, where unsuccessful applicants are re-routed to traditional underwriting, and successful ones continue through the accelerated underwriting process; or 2) to rate applicants based on risk categories.

 Most predictive or machine learning algorithms used in life insurance underwriting are in their second or third generation.
 The COVID-19 pandemic sped up the adoption of accelerated underwriting in the industry as both consumers and insurers looked for options to purchase and write policies that relied more on technology and involved less in-person contact.
 This has highlighted the need for ongoing monitoring of the machine learning algorithms—both their development and their uses in the marketplace.

 Presentations made to the Working Group indicated that adverse underwriting decisions are sometimes reviewed by human underwriters.
 Companies presenting to the Working Group stated that the accelerated underwriting process is less cumbersome, costs less than traditional underwriting, it expedites the process and requires less consumer involvement in the purchase, improves the underwriting experience for consumers, shortens issue times, and increases policy acceptance rates.
+Accelerated Underwriting can also enable online sales, which increase consumer access.

 General Discussion of Issues and Recommendations